liferay/liferay-docs/discover/portal/articles/02-web-experience-management/02-starting-site-development/02-creating-sites.markdown

 company, regardless of organization, may want to join.
 This makes it a good candidate for an open and independent site.
-Similarly, the home page for a corporate intranet should probably be placed in an open independent site so any member of the portal can access it.
+Similarly, the home page for a corporate intranet should probably be placed in an open independent site so any member of the instance can access it.

 +$$$

 **Tip:** Prior to Liferay 6.1, there were two ways of creating sites: organizations and communities.
 This has been simplified to provide more ease of use and allow for more flexibility.
-The main role of organizations is still to organize the users of the portal in a hierarchy but they can also have associated sites.
+The main role of organizations is still to organize the users of the instance in a hierarchy but they can also have associated sites.
 Communities can still be created through independent sites but the new name reflects the fact that sites can be used for many different purposes besides communities.